fusion94/fusion94.org/_pages/about.md

 I've been at [GEICO](http://geico.com) now for a little less than a year helping to reimagine their technical organization by helping move it from a IT focused organization to an engineering focused organization.
+I lead the Hybrid Cloud SRE Team as a Senior Director with a focus on supporting our Infrastucture as a Service (IaaS) and Platform as a Service (PaaS) partner organizations.

 I was at [Apple](https://apple.com) since early 2020 to end of 2023.
 I spent a year working on making [Siri](http://apple.com/siri) more reliable but have